 This pointy tip of a brush pen needs to be maintained so if you use poor quality paper it will fray very quickly and disappoint you.

-You can use these Brush Pens for SO many techniques!
+There are so many ways how to use a brush pen!
 Explore each topic (with their own dedicated post) which will explain the technique in depth and have multiple examples for you to try!

 - Brush Lettering or Brush pen calligraphy: This is probably why you bought your Brush Pens!
-Learn more about how to hold, press and use your brush tip for lettering.
+Learn more about how to hold, press and use your marker tip for lettering.

 - Drawing with Brush Pens: Brush Pens are basically markers and the flexible tip make them amazing to draw with!

-- Blending Marker Colors 5 ways: Whether you have a few or all of the colors, it doesn’t matter- because you can easily blend the brush pen colors to create new ones
+- Blending Marker Colors 5 ways: Whether you have a few or all of the colors, it doesn’t matter- because you can easily blend the marker colors to create new ones

-- How to easily use your Brush Pens as Watercolor Markers: The best part of these Brush Pens is that they have water based ink that react with water to create soft dreamy watercolor effects!
+- How to use Watercolor Markers: The best part of these Brush Pens is that they have water based ink that react with water to create soft dreamy watercolor effects!